ryan-ott/ALMA-Matters/README.md

 ## Overview

-This repository focuses on compressing the ALMA model using techniques like slicing, pruning, and distillation.
-It includes code for running experiments, evaluating translation performance, and more.
+This repository focuses on compressing the ALMA model using techniques like pruning, quantisation and distillation while retaining translation performance.
+It includes code for running experiments, evaluating performance, and more.

-> The repository also includes the [TransformerCompression](https://github.com/ryan-ott/TransformerCompression) submodule, a fork of the SliceGPT paper's code which provides the framework used for model slicing.
+> The repository also includes the [TransformerCompression](https://github.com/ryan-ott/TransformerCompression) submodule, a fork of the SliceGPT paper's code which provides the framework used for model pruning.

 ## Installation